-(a) During the year ended December 31, 2020, the Company completed a number of acquisitions for aggregate cash consideration of \$477 plus cash holdbacks of \$112 and contingent consideration with an estimated fair value of \$39 resulting in total consideration of \$628.
-The contingent consideration is payable on the achievement of certain financial targets in the post-acquisition periods.
-The obligation for contingent consideration for acquisitions during the year ended December 31, 2020 has been recorded at its estimated fair value at the various acquisition dates.
+During the year ended December 31, 2021, the Company completed a number of acquisitions for aggregate cash consideration of \$1,224 plus cash holdbacks of \$162 and contingent consideration with an estimated acquisition date fair value of \$30.
+In conjunction with the acquisition of Topicus.com B.V., the Company (through Topicus Coop) also issued 5,842,882 Topicus Coop Preference Units to the seller for an initial subscription price of \$102 plus an additional subscription amount of \$34 which was paid to the Company in May 2021.
+The Company (through Topicus Coop) also issued 5,842,882 Topicus Coop Ordinary Units to the seller in conjunction with the acquisition of Topicus.com B.V.
+The total consideration resulting from acquisitions in the year ended December 31, 2021 was \$1,517.
+The contingent consideration is payable on the achievement of certain financial targets in the postacquisition periods.
+The obligation for contingent consideration for acquisitions during the year ended December 31, 2021 has been recorded at its estimated fair value at the various acquisition dates.
 The estimated fair value of the applicable contingent consideration is calculated using the estimated financial outcome and resulting expected contingent consideration to be paid and inclusion of a discount rate as appropriate.
-For these arrangements, which include both maximum, or capped, and unlimited contingent consideration amounts, the estimated increase to the unpaid initial consideration is not expected to exceed a maximum of \$104.
-Aggregate contingent consideration of \$88 (December 31, 2019 - \$59) has been reported in the consolidated statement of financial position at its estimated fair value relating to applicable acquisitions completed in the current and prior periods.
-Changes made to the estimated fair value of contingent consideration are included in other, net in the consolidated statements of income.
-An expense of \$5 was recorded for the year ended December 31, 2020, as a result of such changes (expense of \$9 for the year ended December 31, 2019).
+For these arrangements, which include both maximum, or capped, and unlimited contingent consideration amounts, the estimated increase to the initial consideration is not expected to exceed \$92.
+Aggregate contingent consideration of \$104 (December 31, 2020 - \$88) has been reported in the consolidated statement of financial position at its estimated fair value relating to applicable acquisitions completed in the current and prior years.
+Changes made to the estimated fair value of contingent consideration are included in other, net in the consolidated statements of income (loss).
+An expense of \$14 has been recorded for the year ended December 31, 2021, as a result of such changes (expense of \$5 for the year ended December 31, 2020).

 There were no acquisitions during the year that were deemed to be individually significant.
 The majority of the businesses acquired during the year were acquisitions of shares and the remainder were asset acquisitions.
-The cash holdbacks are generally payable within a two-year period and are adjusted, as necessary, for such items as working capital or net tangible asset assessments, as defined in the agreements, and claims under the respective representations and warranties of the purchase and sale agreements.
+The cash holdbacks are generally payable over a two-year period and are adjusted, as necessary, for such items as working capital or net tangible asset assessments, as defined in the agreements, and claims under the respective representations and warranties of the purchase and sale agreements.

-The acquisitions during the year ended December 31, 2020 include software companies catering to the following markets: advertising and marketing, asset management, automotive, aviation, communications, compliance, construction, education, healthcare, hospitality, legal, logistics, industrial distribution, mining, moving and storage, oil and gas, private clubs and daily fee golf courses, public libraries, real estate brokers and agents, retail management and distribution, third party logistics warehouse management systems, creative agencies, textiles and apparel, fleet and facility management, marine asset management, trade unions, school administration, distillery, not-for-profit organizations, aerospace, rental, small and medium sized businesses, public safety, agriculture equipment dealers, manufacturing plant performance, homebuilders, financial services, computerized maintenance management systems, retail management and distribution, food and beverage, research management, transit, notaries, defence, customer loyalty, manufacturing design, local government, accounting, human capital, mining, manufacturing plant performance, agribusiness and utilities all of which are software businesses similar to existing businesses operated by the Company.
+The acquisitions during the year ended December 31, 2021 include software companies catering to the following markets: insurance, agribusiness, healthcare, financial services, education, local government, mining, communications, transit, utilities, asset management, tire distribution, hospitality, real estate brokers and agents, church and religion, public libraries, enterprise resource planning, safety management, product development, home builders, cinema management and ticketing, publishing, elevator, not-for-profit organizations, homebuilders, fleet and facility management, accounting, marketplace, engineering, notaries, call centres, auctions, fitness, oil and gas, legal, property management, student information systems, third party logistics warehouse management systems, public safety, sensory and research, data management, retail management and distribution, all of which are software businesses similar to existing businesses operated by the Company.
 The acquisitions have been accounted for using the acquisition method with the results of operations included in these consolidated financial statements from the date of each acquisition.